yuhui-zh15/GPU-Smart/README.md

 - [x] No need to modify any part of your code
 - [x] Clearly show waiting lists and running history
 - [x] Concisely show GPU status: memory, temperature, usage, etc.
+- [x] Allow manually set number of GPUs reserved for others

 ### Menu
 ```